From: rhawkins@iastate.edu (Rick

 >In article Dv2CxC.A97@kroete2.freinet.de,

->Erik Corry ehcorry@inet.uni-c.dk
+>Erik Corry (ehcorry@inet.uni-c.dk) wrote:

->>Caldera has bought DRDOS from Novell and is sueing
+>>Caldera has bought DRDOS from Novell and is suing

 Microsoft for

 >>anti-trust practices.
-The demand in the law suit that
+The demand in the lawsuit that

 really